-Why is human-centered design important in the software development process?
-Because it serves humans, not computers.
+Why are design strategy and human-centered design important in the software development process?
+Because they serves humans, not computers.
 The software product development company should always think about the impact the design will have on users.
 If it doesn’t align with natural human habits and market tendencies, it’s destined to fail.

 User Experience can be understood as a net force of psychology (behavior and mind), sociology (social relationships, social interaction, and culture) and new technologies expression (programming, applications, digital products, software, hardware).

 User experience is all about the interaction between a user and a product and ergonomics in this communication.
 User experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.

 UX design focuses on having a deep understanding of users, their needs, values, abilities, and limitations.
 It is the process of increasing customer satisfaction by improving the level of usability and pleasure provided through the interaction between a customer and a product.

 In the simplest words, UX design is about making the user’s connection to the product the best it can be, making their journey of using the product as easy and productive or fun as possible.